Skip to main content

 The table below outlines the main South Carolina adoption laws.

-South Carolina Code Title 63: Children's Code, Chapter 9: Adoptions
+Code section South Carolina Code Title 63: Children's Code, Chapter 9

-Any child in the state at the time the adoption petition is filed (wherever they may have been born or resided) and any adult can be adopted.
+Who may be adopted Any child in the state when the adoption petition gets filed (wherever they may have been born or lived) and any adult can get adopted.

 Any South Carolina resident may petition the family court to adopt a child.
 Non-residents may apply in exceptional circumstances, including: